MarioKuzmanov/SNLP2/README.md

 # SNLP2
-tutorials from SNLP2 SS25 @UniTübingen
+this repository contains the official tutorials from SNLP2 SS25 @UniTübingen, also additional notes and experiments.

-### Note
+### N.B.
-the empty folders either contain graded assignments or explanation about graded assignments for BA and MA students in CL.
+- the empty folders either contain graded assignments or explanation about graded assignments for BA and MA students in CL.
+- in each folder, the official presented solutions are named either tutorial_**xx** where **xx** refers to the week number or a**x**-<method>.py where **x** refers to the assignment number and <method> refers to the solution.